Twiage/twiage-logging/README.md

 ## API

-If you use _twiage-logging_ without _twiage-server_ you have to add the logging middleware to your express app on you own.
+If you use _twiage-logging_ without _twiage-server_ you have to add the logging middleware to your express app on your own.

     const LoggingMiddleware = require('twiage-logging').Middleware;